Tropical Weierstrass points and Weierstrass weights: Further examples and discussions

 \subsection{Augmented dipole graph}

-In Section~\ref{subsec:dipole_graph}, we computed the Weierstrass locus of the canonical divisor, with respect to the canonical linear series, on the dipole metric graph, which consists of two vertices joined by some number of edges.
-We now consider the more general case of an augmented dipole graph, made up of two vertices $u$ and $v$ joined by $n = h + 1$ edges of arbitrary lengths, where $h$ is the genus of the corresponding metric graph.
-We denote by $a$ and $b$ the values of the genus function $\g$ on $u$ and $v$, respectively, and we assume that $\g$ has support in $\{u, v\}$.
-If necessary, we exchange $u$ and $v$ such that $a \leq b$ for simplicity.
-Note that this is precisely the metric graph appearing in the work by Esteves and Medeiros~\cite{EM02}.
-As we described previously, the canonical linear series in this context reflects the genericity of the points of intersection on each of the two components.
+We now consider an augmented dipole graph made up of two vertices $u$ and $v$ joined by $n = h + 1$ edges of arbitrary lengths, where $h$ is the genus of the corresponding metric graph.
+We assume $\g$ has support in $\{u, v\}$, and denote by $a$ and $b$ the genus of $u$ and $v$, respectively, with $a \leq b$.
+This metric graph is the one that appears in the work by Esteves and Medeiros~\cite{EM02}.
+As we explained previously, the canonical linear series reflects the genericity of the points of intersection on each of the two components.